alvropena/alvropena/README.md

-Hey, I’m Alvaro.
-I'm an engineer at Favorited.
+Hi!
+I'm Alvaro, a self-taught Software Engineer.
+Currently, I'm interning at Favorited.

 ## About Me